nedlukies/old-roundcube-vacation-plugin/README.md

 An administrator can configure the following options:
 - Support for default subject and body.
 - Per host config + driver and ability to disable 'Vacation' tab on a per-host basis

+Enhanced postfixadmin changes include:
+- Added support for active from and active until date and time (all times are server-side)
+- Assumes a copy is always kept so that option is commented out of the UI and completely removed in the driver
+- Config.ini already set with virtual driver settings
+- Insert and Delete queries in the alias folder are replaced with update queries, assuming the mandatory alias already exists
+- Added extra tools for disabling expired vacation status and resetting the alias

 Licensing